jakandy/smahk/README.md

 - Ctrl-Alt-Enter: Mark the current element
 - Ctrl-Alt-Backspace: Go to marked element
 - Ctrl-Alt-f12: Backup collection

+More usage information can be found inside of the script files themselves.

+Closing SuperMemo will automatically terminate the smahk script.

 ## Tested with
 - SuperMemo, version 18.05